rackerlabs/docs-developer-blog/_posts/2018-05-31-intro-to-agent-gold.markdown

 In the screen capture above, the Source Agent version is 13.1.
 All software components, plug-ins, and the latest patches are already installed.
 Agent Gold Image R1 is created from the source.
 It can be deployed to Batch 1, which is a group of agents.
-That means that you can perform all of the tasks required to upgrade all of the server’s agents in a single downtime.
+That means that you can perform all the tasks required to upgrade all of a server’s agents in a single downtime.

 The screen capture also shows that you can create another Agent Gold Image, R2, with additional patches, then test it on a source agent and use it to update Batch 1.
-You can also deploy new agents using Agent Gold Image R2 on Batch 2.
+You can then deploy new agents using Agent Gold Image R2 on Batch 2.

 The screen capture shows that the next step is to create another Gold Image named R3 with agent bits 13.1, as well as updated plug-ins, patches, and configuration properties, and then use R3 to update Batches 1 and 2.
 You can also deploy new agents using Gold Image R3 on Batch 3.

 In summary, you can upgrade and patch a large number of management agents simultaneously with Agent Gold Image.

 ### Install an agent with Agent Gold Image